dgroomes/vanilla-kafka/streams-zip-codes/README.md

 ## TODO

 * DONE Scaffold a compilable and runnable project
-* Get rid of the repartitioning.
+* DONE Get rid of the repartitioning.
 I only want a baseline benchmark of a single partition.
 Keep things simple.
 * Reset the state store using in Java using the Kafka Streams client.
 This is more convenient than the Bash script
 * Get the Zip code data in
 * Replace the copy/pasted word count stuff with zip code stuff